Lazy-Jedi/Lazy-Jedi/README.md

 # Lazy Jedi

-The Lazy Jedi is a lite Unity Library of really cool Editor Tools and Runtime scripts that will spice up any project really fast.
+The Lazy Jedi is a light weight Unity Library of really cool Editor Tools and Runtime scripts that will spice up any project really fast. <br>
+Please use the Examples in the Project or the Documentation below to get started.

 # Editor